 4.2 Choelesky identification

 The Choelesky decomposition is a common way used to identify shocks as structural shocks, where the ordering of the variables is of importance.
 To order the variables one has to use economic reasoning and theory.
 In this model, the financial stress index is ordered first where the identifying assumption is that it affects GDP growth, inflation and interest rates and that the other variables do not affect the financial stress index in the same period but with a lag.
 In other words, the index is contemporaneously independent of all shocks but its own.
-Given the frequency of publishment of GDP and inflation data, it is not available for the markets in real term and thus cannot be acted upon or reflected in real time market variables..
+Given the frequency of publishment of GDP and inflation data, it is not available for the markets in real term and thus cannot be acted upon or reflected in real time market variables.
 This ordering with the stress or uncertainty variable ordered first have been established in previous studies such as Bloom, (2009), Baker et al., (2012).
 The results from the Choelesky identification will serve as the main findings for the results in Section 7.

 4.3 Sign restrictions